yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 B=F\cdot \Id\cdot R\cdot F^{-1}\cdot \Id^{-1} =\frac{1}{\sqrt 2} \e^{\imath \pi/8} \begin{pmatrix}1&\imath\\\imath&1\end{pmatrix}
 $$

+Where $\Id$ shows again that there is a one-to-one correspondence between the canonical tree and the pairwise tree.

-Which is conveniently the square root of $\sigma_x=\begin{pmatrix}0&1\\1&0\end{pmatrix}$ with an overall phase.
+$B$ is conveniently the square root of $\sigma_x=\begin{pmatrix}0&1\\1&0\end{pmatrix}$ with an overall phase.
 Which we can construct by repeating the above result.
 Alternatively, we can rotate the middle two anyons twice, which numerically
 $$
 B'=F\cdot \Id\cdot R^2\cdot F^{-1}\cdot \Id^{-1} =F\cdot \Id\cdot R\cdot \left(\cancel{F^{-1}\cdot \Id^{-1}} \cdot\cancel{F\cdot \Id}\right)\cdot R\cdot F^{-1}\cdot \Id^{-1} = (B)^2.
 $$

 After so much trouble, we found a single qubit gate.
 As you can imagine, if we want to write a $n$-qubit gate, even if $n=2$, writing down all these fusion trees will be very painful.

-All the trouble is simply because we can not define a matrix that characterizes two non-fusing anyons exchange.
-How easier our lives will be if only we have such matrix!

 > Alternatively, you can start from one fusion tree and enumerate all the possible moves and see whether the path lead you to your destination.
 You can see that there are so many diagrams that are marked "undefined", which are moves that exchange two anyons that are not fused together.
 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/assets/steps-to-quantum-gates.png" alt="enumerating all the possible F- and R- moves" width="80%">

+All the trouble is simply because we can not define a matrix that characterizes two non-fusing anyons exchange.
+How easier our lives will be if only we have such matrix!

 ## Braiding Matrices